First, a disclaimer: Although horror might be my favorite genre, I’m no expert on it.

 They say the unknown is one of our greatest fears.
-This isn’t true, or we’d shit ourselves whenever we saw the night sky.
+This isn’t true, or we’d shit ourselves whenever we saw a clear night sky.
 What it does do, however, is make us very paranoid when we believe there’s something bad in it.

 One important element of horror is an atmosphere in which the “something we fear” could happen at any time, or in which you know there’s danger around, but not where.
 As you probably know, this can scare you more than when the actual thing jumps out at you.

 Insanity is a common plot device for horror works because it not only makes for an effective “something to fear,” its mere presence makes us paranoid.
-The mentally ill are unfortunately stereotyped as unpredictable and ready to kill at any moment, which is why they’re so often used as boogeymen and asylums so often as settings.
-Much more interesting, though, are stories that put us in the role of the afflicted, making the world itself unpredictable by showing it through a psychotic lens.
+The mentally ill are sadly stereotyped as volatile and ready to kill at any moment, which is why they’re so often used as boogeymen and asylums so often as settings.
+A common and more interesting subversion, though, are stories that put us in the role of the afflicted, making the world itself unpredictable by showing it through a psychotic lens.
 When you don’t even know what’s real, everything’s so much harder to figure out.

 Note: Please research mental illness and how it works, then assign a specific condition (or set of comorbid ones) to any character who has it, before you run out and get it embarrassingly wrong.
 Seriously, it only takes a quick Google search, and not bothering is disrespectful to the people who actually have to suffer through it.

 What’s creepy?
 It’s subjective, but generally, two things:

 The TL;DW version is that you get the “creeps” when you see something that might be dangerous, but also might not be, landing you in a gray area where you’re not sure what to think of it.
 This confuses your brain, making you very uncomfortable.